eesmer/LastControl/docs/Management_of_LocalAccounts.md

 fourth field: **GroupID**<br>
 It holds the identification number for the primary group information of the user account.

-fifth field: **UserID Info**<br>
+fifth field: **UserID Info / GECOS**<br>
 This field is used for additional information.
-It can be used for definitions such as user account, phone number, address information.
+It can be used for definitions such as user account, phone number, address information or real name

 sixth field: **HomeDirectory**<br>
 This field holds the home directory of the user account.
 By default, it is used with the username under the "/home" directory.